 The focus/theme of the exam changes from year to year.
-Past years have focussed on topic areas such as 'war as a force of change', 'the turning points of history', 'populism as a historical force' and 'colonialism'.
+Past years have focussed on topic areas such as 'war as a force of change', 'the turning points of history', 'the role of individuals in shaping historical events' and 'communism as a historical force'.